Grains mostly higher, livestock mixed

-CHICAGO (AP) — Grain futures were mostly higher Tuesday in early trading on the Chicago Board of Trade.
+CHICAGO — Grain futures were mostly higher Thursday in early trading on the Chicago Board of Trade.

 Commented